cloudflare/cloudflare-docs/content/email-security/deployment/inline/setup/office-365-area1-mx/use-cases/two-junk-user-managed-quarantine.md

     title: Use Case 2 - Deliver Suspicious and Bulk messages to the user’s Junk Folder, and Spam and Spoof messages to User Managed quarantine
 ---

-# Deliver emails to Junk Email folder and User Managed Quarantine
+# Use case 2: Deliver emails to Junk Email folder and User Managed Quarantine

 In this tutorial, you will learn how to deliver `Suspicious` and `Bulk` messages to the user’s Junk Folder, and `Spam` and `Spoof` messages to the User Managed quarantine.